edgelesssys/marblerun/docs/docs/reference/cli.md

 ### Options inherited from parent commands

 ```
+      --accepted-advisories strings     Comma-separated list of user accepted Intel Security Advisories for SWHardeningNeeded TCB status.
+If empty, all advisories are accepted
       --accepted-tcb-statuses strings   Comma-separated list of user accepted TCB statuses (default [UpToDate,SWHardeningNeeded])
       --coordinator-cert string         Path to MarbleRun Coordinator's root certificate to use for TLS connections (default "$HOME/.config/marblerun/coordinator-cert.pem")
       --era-config string               Path to a remote-attestation config file in JSON format.
 If none is provided, the command attempts to use './coordinator-era.json'.
 If that does not exist, the command will attempt to load a matching config file from the MarbleRun GitHub repository